trustgraph-ai/trustgraph/README.md

 </div>

-**TrustGraph streamlines the delivery and management of knowledge to AI, acting as a comprehensive provisioning platform for your containerized AI tools, pipelines, and integrations.**
+**TrustGraph streamlines the delivery and management of knowledge to AI, acting as a comprehensive knowledge platform for your containerized AI tools, pipelines, and integrations.**

 Deploying state-of-the-art AI requires managing a complex web of models, frameworks, data pipelines, and monitoring tools.
-TrustGraph simplifies this by providing a unified, open-source platform to **provision a complete knowledge solution** anywhere you need it – from cloud, on-prem, or edge devices.
+TrustGraph simplifies this by providing a unified, open-source platform to **configure, build, and ship a complete knowledge solution** anywhere you need it – from cloud, on-prem, or edge devices.

 ---